tsbertalan/CarND-Capstone/training/README_model_training_unfancy.md

  - CUDA 8.0 and CuDNN 7.0 installed
   - ***TODO: Add Instruction***
  - Tensorflow 1.4.0 or Tensorflow-gpu 1.4.0

+Note that a script that installs most of the below dependencies should be available alongside this README.

  ```
  pip install tensorflow==1.4.0
  ```